 GJART

-GJART releases an Alternative Synthpop gem, entitled, “Lost (Tobi Remix)”
+GJART Drops an Alternative Synthpop Song “Lost (Tobi Remix)”

 GJART is an Electronica artist outta Germany.
 Not too long ago, we interviewed him and Tobi about their latest release, entitled, “Lost (Tobi Remix)”, an Alternative/Synthpop gem perfumed with an ambient arcade sound.